List of ski areas and resorts in Switzerland

 This is a list of ski areas and resorts in Switzerland.

+A cohesive and complete list with updated information about snow condition, running lifts, open slopes, weather situation, current prices, season periods, and others are provided by search.ch and meteonews.ch.

 There is a separate list for the cross-country skiing trails: List of cross-country skiing trails in Switzerland.